luxe/unilang/README.md

 Other languages like lisp and its derivations choose nested lists.
 The structure of unilang is a composed set of algebraic data types.
 This is because generic data structures such as trees and lists have proven insufficient for semantic analysis.
-<<<Engineers do not think about software in a grammatical terms.
-The have conceptual models of functions, objects, data, control flow which they encode in an agreed upon way.>>>
-fix ^

 ## Guiding Principles